junqiangchen/VNet3D/README.md

 ## How to Use
 (re)implemented the model with tensorflow in the paper of "Milletari, F., Navab, N., & Ahmadi, S. A. (2016) V-net: Fully convolutional neural networks for volumetric medical image segmentation.3DV 2016"

-**1、download trained data,download dataset：https://promise12.grand-challenge.org/download/ ,if you can't download it,i have shared it:https://pan.baidu.com/s/1y9YAAQKdD3OMOMyamx9MdA, passworld:whbf**
+**1、download trained data,download dataset：https://promise12.grand-challenge.org/download/ ,if you can't download it,i have shared it:https://pan.baidu.com/s/1y9YAAQKdD3OMOMyamx9MdA, password:whbf**

 **2、the file of promise12Vnet3dImage.csv,is like this format:
   D:\Data\PROMISE2012\Vnet3d_data\Vnet3d_patch_train\image/0_10